bcgov/EnvReportBC/README.md

 #### [climate-change-indicators-2015](https://github.com/bcgov/climate-change-indicators-2015)

--   R scripts for creating data visualizations for climate change indicators on Environmental Reporting BC
+-   R scripts for creating data visualizations for climate change indicators published on Environmental Reporting BC
 -   <a id="user-content-devex-badge" href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [pm25-caaqs-analysis](https://github.com/bcgov/pm25-caaqs-analysis)

--   R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for fine particulate matter (PM2.5) for B.C.
-(2011-2013)
+-   R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for fine particulate matter (PM2.5) for B.C. published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [ozone-caaqs-analysis](https://github.com/bcgov/ozone-caaqs-analysis)

--   R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for Ozone for B.C.
-(2011-2013)
+-   R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for Ozone for B.C. published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [groundwater-levels](https://github.com/bcgov/groundwater-levels)

--   R scripts to analyze long-term trends of groundwater levels in B.C.
+-   R scripts for an indicator on long-term trends of groundwater levels in B.C. published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [msw-disposal-indicator](https://github.com/bcgov/msw-disposal-indicator)